-In September 2017 we launched our five-year strategy, and we are now halfway through delivering this.
+In September 2017 we launched our five-year strategy, and we are now over halfway through delivering it.
 The strategy was developed following a six-month comprehensive review involving RSTMH’s Board of Trustees, staff team, volunteers, members and Fellows, former members and non-members.

 It involved a survey of 200 respondents and over 100 interviews.
 Through this review we revisited how we describe our goals and our work, the key priority areas and operational objectives.